 You can start exercising with Aniball at the end of your 36th week of pregnancy.
 15 minutes a day is sufficient, however, feel free to exercise for longer, unless pain or discomfort arise.

 Balloon measurement is done for informative purposes.
 It does not reflect results.
-The goal of the exercise is not to achieve a specific balloon diameter.
+The goal of the exercise is not to achieve a specific balloon circumference.
 This is why you should exercise only while it feels comfortable.

 Exercising with Aniball should not hurt.
 It is not necessary to expand the size of the balloon at all costs and it is completely fine if you achieve the same results over the course of a number of days.
 As your due date approaches, your perineum gradually relaxes due to an increase in hormonal activity.